wwachira/WebScraping/README.md

 ### 1. Extracting Source code (scrape)
 ### 2. Extract Text From HTML With String Methods (scrape1)
 ### 3. Extract Text From HTML With Regular Expressions (scrape2)
+### 4. Extract Text From HTML With Regular Expressions without whitespace
+### 5. Use an HTML Parser for Web Scraping in Python (BeautifulSoup)
+To install Beautiful Soup, you can run the following in your terminal: python -m pip install beautifulsoup4
+ - soup.title.string: This directly extracts the text inside the <title> tag. - BeautifulSoup automatically removes the HTML tags.
+ - You can extract other elements from the HTML with ease by using various BeautifulSoup methods (find, find_all, etc.).
+ ### 6. Interact With HTML Forms (MechanicalSoup)
+Always install inside your virtual environment when working on a specific project, so that dependencies are isolated from your global Python environment.

+python -m venv venv\
+venv\Scripts\activate.bat - optional
+python -m pip install MechanicalSoup (You can install in the Virtual Env (venv)).

+# Python has the built-in venv module for creating virtual environments.
+The parentheses (()) surrounding your venv name indicate that you successfully activated the virtual environment. eg...
+(venv) PS>  pip3 --version
+(venv) PS>  pip --version

+### 7. Interact With Websites in Real Time